 Are Air Purifiers a Waste of Money?

 Not at all.
 Rather, buying an air purifier is money well spent.
 Investing money in an air purifier is like investing in your health.
 Your indoor air quality can impact your health in many ways.
-Some impacts can be irreparable like – lung cancer, asthma, or heart diseases.
+Some impacts can be irreparable like – lung cancer, asthma, or heart disease.
 Most of us think that indoor air is already fresh and purified.
 But that’s not true.
 Indoor air is more polluted than outdoor air.

 Now, what are the sources of indoor air pollution?
 Some pollutants are produced inside, and some come from the outside.
 Indoor sources include – tobacco, fireplace, wood and coal heating, cleaning supplies, paints, radon, mold, and pet dander.
 Outdoor air pollutants enter the buildings through open doors, open windows, and cracks in structures.
 Moreover, outdoor climate, weather conditions, air exchange rates, and occupant behavior also affect indoor air quality.